KenKundert/emborg/doc/configuring.rst

 needs_ssh_agent
 ~~~~~~~~~~~~~~~

-A boolean.
+A Boolean.
 If true, *Emborg* will issue an error message and refuse to run if an
 SSH agent is not available.